 Repetitive Movement Toys

 I love the balance board.
 I would have loved one as a kid.
 I’ve also included the sit-and-spin.
 As a former Lovvas therapist, we found this toy to be a favorite for our kids in therapy.
 The Liquid Motion Bubbler is actually a six-inch tall timer that runs out in about a minute.
-The Sensa Rock has colored balls and kids who use it can sit and rock or stand.
-The chair is soft and bouncy.
+The fidget spinners are also good option for distract the kids I read about it at Spinners on Reddit.

 Lauri Crepe and Melissa and Doug both have a wide variety of puzzles to choose from.
 The Wooden Puzzle Fidget makes a perfect stress relieving toy for a sensory seeking kid.
 They can be twisted and arranged into countless shapes.
-The 3D Edushape puzzles have textured bumps on them and can be used to build 2D or 3D formations.
+The Wacky Tracks snap and click puzzles have pieces that can come apart and click together..

 Beads are a fun and inexpensive way to incorporate fun sensory activities with kids.
 They also help develop hand-eye coordination, too.
 I’ve picked out some of my favorite brands.
 Your child can do bead lacing activities or just manipulate and sort the beads.
 If you have a chewer, you may want to consider getting Chewy Charms Chewable Tube Necklace by Chew Stixx.